 List funds requested for each of the items in lines "8-10 Other."
-Use lines 8-10 for costs such as patient care and tuition remission.
+Use lines 8-10 for costs such as patient care costs, tuition remission and SBIR/STTR "Technical Assistance" (TABA) costs.
 If requesting patient care costs, request inpatient and outpatient costs separately.

-Lines "8-10 Other" may also be used to request direct costs related to the use of single Institutional Review Board (sIRB) for multi-site human subjects research.
+Lines "8-17 Other" may also be used to request direct costs related to the use of single Institutional Review Board (sIRB) for multi-site human subjects research.